mccraigmccraig/parenjin/README.md

    application parameter, which can be set dynamically.
 All references (from any Enjin in the same application) to the same application parameter refer to the same value, so Enjins can be declared to share dynamic parameters
 * `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the application's `:enjins`
-* `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be mounted on the application `:web :connector` on application start
+* `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be included in the application webservice from create-webservice

         (require '[parenjin.application :as app])